notlukema/JavaGameEngine3/README.md

 # Java Game Engine 3
-##Note: there is literally no reason anyone should ever use this engine in a reasonable project
+##Note: there is literally no reason anyone should ever use this engine in a reasonable project (why there isn't a .jar library)

 This was the 3rd revision of a game engine I made in Java a loooonggggg time ago.
 It was my first big project and as such is also very (and I do mean VERY) rough.